REAL ESTATE TAXES IN SOUTH FLORIDA

 - Over 20 years of Property Tax Appeal experience.

 - Owner and developer of commercial real estate.

 - Active real estate brokers of commercial and multi-family properties.

 - Tom is a Miami Commercial member and past president of the Miami Association of Realtors and The CIASF.

-- Author of the annual CIASF Industrial Market Report and occasional Co-Producers of other CIASF Market Reports.
+- Our office is the author of the annual CIASF Industrial Market Report and occasional Co-Producers of other CIASF Market Reports.